Contrasting Olaplex (OLPX) & Its Rivals

-Olaplex (NASDAQ:OLPX – Get Rating) is one of 26 public companies in the “Toilet preparations” industry, but how does it weigh in compared to its competitors?
-We will compare Olaplex to related companies based on the strength of its earnings, valuation, institutional ownership, dividends, profitability, risk and analyst recommendations.
+Olaplex (NASDAQ:OLPX – Get Rating) is one of 26 publicly-traded companies in the “Toilet preparations” industry, but how does it contrast to its peers?
+We will compare Olaplex to related companies based on the strength of its risk, valuation, institutional ownership, earnings, analyst recommendations, dividends and profitability.

-This is a summary of current ratings for Olaplex and its competitors, as provided by MarketBeat.com.
+This is a breakdown of recent recommendations and price targets for Olaplex and its peers, as provided by MarketBeat.com.

 |Sell Ratings